Skip to content

 • Comparative monitoring — Enables sequential evaluation runs to track quality trends and detect regressions over time

 The evaluation framework supports observable, repeatable, and explainable testing—key attributes for demonstrating supervisory diligence under FINRA Rule 3110.
-See the Verification & Testing playbook for evaluation methodology guidance.
+See the Verification & Testing playbook for evaluation methodology guidance and Agent Evaluation in Copilot Studio for platform documentation.

 Zone-Specific Requirements